CChimney cap leak? Need to replace your chimney caps or thinking about adding some?

 Frequently Asked Questions

 Since chimneys involve several different trades, the answer to who should handle the job can vary depending on who you ask.
-In general, a contractor with experience in home exteriors is usually the best choice for this kind of project.
+In general, a contractor with experience in home exteriors or, a chimney cap replacement company, is usually the best choice for this type of project.

 Yes, when properly installed, chimney caps are specifically designed to keep rain and other elements out of your chimney.

 You might notice some chimneys without caps, but going without one isn’t recommended.
-Chimney caps help keep out water and debris, which can lead to serious damage over time.
-They also prevent birds and small animals from nesting or sneaking into your chimney—something that’s surprisingly common when there’s no cap in place.
+Chimney capping helps keep out water and debris, which can lead to serious damage over time.
+They also prevent birds and small animals from nesting or sneaking into your chimney—something that’s surprisingly common when there’s no cap or cover in place.

-One of the most common signs of a damaged chimney cap is visible rust or corrosion.
-If you think there might be an issue, it’s a good idea to have it inspected so you can get an accurate assessment either get the cap repaired or replaced.
+One of the most common signs of a damaged chimney cap, especially for metal chimney caps, is visible rust or corrosion.
+If you think there might be an issue, it’s a good idea to have it inspected so you can get an accurate assessment either get the chimney cap repaired or replaced.

 Give us a call today at (801) 907-5177 to request a free chimney cap consultation and estimate or by clicking on the button below.